 AEW Revolution 2025: Review and Reactions

-Look at Okada and King.
+Look at Kazuchika Okada and Brody King.
 Their feud had a few humorous moments, but by the third time Okada called King a “bitch,” it got stale.
-The match felt like it was just a filler for both wrestlers; to give them something to do.
-Okada, in particular, seems lost without The Elite.
+The match felt like a filler for both wrestlers; to give them something to do.
+Okada seems lost without the rest of The Elite.
 His run has been completely forgettable.
 A wrestler of his caliber should be in the World Title picture, not stuck in midcard feuds.

-Fortunately, that could change at the next PPV, Dynasty, in April.
+Fortunately, that might change sooner rather than later.
 Rumors suggest Khan plans to unify the International and Continental Championships.
 But honestly, why are Okada and Omega—two of AEW’s biggest stars—fighting over a midcard title in the first place?
-It highlights a bigger issue with AEW right now.

 Recommended article